Nepal earthquake: With rains, diseases lurk around the corner

-With little or no sanitation programme for the victims of the Nepal earthquake, doctors fear rainwater will prove to be a breeding ground for diseases like malaria, dengue, diarrhoea and leptospirosis and may cause epidemics
+With little or no sanitation programme for the victims of the Nepal earthquake, doctors fear rainwater will prove to be a breeding ground for malaria, dengue, diarrhoea and leptospirosis and may cause epidemics

 Thousands have lost their lives in the earthquake that shook Nepal, and many more lives may be at risk.
 Doctors fear that post-quake rainfall in the mountain kingdom has exposed it to the possibility of an epidemic, since there are little sanitation facilities or clean water.